 The floor of the tasting room is extremely unique – it is made from polished staves from almost 1000 old wine barrels from their 1999 vintage.
 Of course, these were not made from new French oak otherwise this would have been prohibitive in cost.
 We have seen staves used for fencing and creatively re-designed to hold wine, but this is the only winery we’ve seen in our journey through the Napa Valley to have used barrel staves in their flooring.

 The tasting counter is semi-circular and a size that can handle numerous guests when it gets busy as it invariably does on many weekends.
 Gifts, books and other wine related items are for sale within the tasting room.
 The name “provenance” in French means “origin” or “source” and is used in reference to guaranteeing the authenticity of artwork which is an analogy that can be used for their wine – fine wines that are works of art.

 A number of tasting experiences are offered including the coveted Hewitt Vineyard experience – the one private room on site is called the Hewitt Room and seats groups up to 6 people.
 Intimate in its setting, it allows guests to enjoy multiple vintages of the Hewitt wine while the host offers information about this particular vineyard site and insights into their wine making.
 A barrel of an upcoming vintage of Hewitt is located in the production facility directly behind the tasting room and those enjoying the Hewitt tasting will also try a barrel sample here.

-As of our latest visit, a To Kalon Library Tasting is offered (available until they are eventually out of these library wines as they are no longer making wines from this vineyard) and a seasonal offering which includes a tasting paired with a box lunch from Bouchon Bakery.
+As of our latest visit, a To Kalon Library Tasting is offered (available until they are eventually out of these library wines as they are no longer making wines from this vineyard).